Redis

 Code

-only when a service doesn't support TLS and is not HTTP-based (we use TLS/SNI to determine the correct instance to send traffic to).
+This guide uses kraft cloud tunnel only when a service doesn't support TLS and isn't HTTP-based (TLS/SNI determines the correct instance to send traffic to).

 another instance that acts as a frontend and which does support TLS.